-The second trail, the Challenge Trail, is a collection of memorable courses suited to the majority of golfers from designers such as Braid, as well as Willie Fernie and Ben Sayers.
-There is no shortage of quality here either with excellent courses like Wigtownshire County links course, which challenges low and high handicappers and boasts stunning views of Luce Bay, and Moffat, where you’ll have to up your game.
+The Challenge Trail is a collection of memorable courses suited to the majority of golfers from designers such as Braid, as well as Willie Fernie and Ben Sayers.
+There is no shortage of quality here either with excellent courses like Wigtownshire County links course, which challenges low and high handicappers and boasts stunning views of Luce Bay and Moffat.
 Newton Stewart is one of the region’s hidden gems, a parkland course in the heart of the Galloway Hills.
 Lochmaben is another impressive parkland course where the 2nd hole takes you past the site of Robert the Bruce’s castle.

 The Little Gems Trail focuses mostly on the region’s 9-hole courses which can offer up an hour or two of real golfing pleasure, ideal for both families and those who are short of time.
-Solway Links near Dalbeattie prides itself on being a family friendly venue and the courses at New Galloway and Gatehouse of Fleet are good fun and will keep you on your toes.
+Solway Links near Dalbeattie prides itself on being a family friendly venue and is also home to Scotland’s first and only ‘Golf Cross’ course, where oval balls and goalposts replace round balls and holes.
+The courses at New Galloway and Gatehouse of Fleet are good fun and will keep you on your toes.

 When booking your accommodation remember to look out for the Golfers Welcome scheme.
 They accredit accommodation providers that offer dedicated golf facilities like secure club storage, weather updates and details of local golf suppliers.